ilia-brykin/aloha/README.md

 ## Documentation

-The documentation can be found in the docs/ directory.
+The documentation can be found in [DOCS](https://ilia-brykin.github.io/aloha/).
 Each component has a dedicated demo page outlining both basic and advanced usage, along with an overview table.

-Aloha documentation is available in English, German, Spanish, French, Arabic, Italian, Russian and Croatian.
+[Aloha documentation](https://ilia-brykin.github.io/aloha/)  is available in English, German, Spanish, French, Arabic, Italian, Russian and Croatian.

 ## Sponsor / Support